qmk/qmk_firmware/keyboards/40percentclub/polyandry/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make 40percentclub/polyandry:default or
+    make 40percentclub/polyandry:default
+    or
     qmk compile -kb 40percentclub/polyandry -km default

+Default firmware is for an Arduino Pro Micro knockoff.

-If you would like to use one of the alternative controllers:
+If you would like to specify a controller:

-    make 40percentclub/polyandry/promicro:default or
+    make 40percentclub/polyandry/promicro:default
+    or
     qmk compile -kb 40percentclub/polyandry/promicro -km default
-    make 40percentclub/polyandry/teensy2:default or
+    make 40percentclub/polyandry/teensy2:default
+    or
     qmk compile -kb 40percentclub/polyandry/teensy2 -km default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).